 Recovery from addiction is a long and difficult process, but it is possible with the right help and support.
 The five stages of addiction recovery are precontemplation, contemplation, preparation, action and maintenance.
 Each stage is an important step in the journey to sobriety and lasting recovery.
 The first stage of recovery is precontemplation.

-During this stage, a person is often unaware that their behavior is a problem or does not have a strong desire to make a change.
-If a person denies substance use or has not yet experienced the negative consequences related to their addiction, they may not feel the need to change.
-A person in the pre-contemplation stage of change may not be too open to hearing about their behavior or advice to help them recover.
-Yes, most rehabilitation centers at American Addiction Centers integrate a 12-step ideology into their program model in the form of optional 12-step groups, because this seems to be a useful and effective complementary modality for many clients.
+During this stage, a person may be unaware that their behavior is a problem or may not have a strong desire to make a change.
+They may deny their substance use or not yet have experienced the negative consequences related to their addiction.
+A person in the pre-contemplation stage of change may not be open to hearing about their behavior or advice to help them recover.
+The next stage is contemplation.

 At this point, an addict has recognized that their drug use is a problem and begins to reflect more on their life and research more about addiction.
 They may start to consider the possibility of making a change and seek out information about treatment options.The third stage is preparation.
 During this stage, an addict begins to make plans for recovery and takes steps towards making a change.
 They may start to reach out for help from family and friends or look into treatment programs.

 The fourth stage is action.
 This is when an addict takes concrete steps towards recovery, such as enrolling in a residential rehabilitation program or attending 12-step meetings.
 This is often the most difficult stage as it requires an addict to make significant changes in their life and break away from old habits.The final stage of recovery is maintenance.
 This is when an addict has achieved sobriety and works to maintain it over time.